Published December 5, 2021

 No lie.
 3 TIMES!

-Partnering our image recognition technology, it has access to our 30,000+ database of logos, objects, and scenes.
+Partnering with our image recognition technology, it has access to our 30,000+ database of logos, objects, and scenes.
 Why have I included it in my list of the best crisis management tools?
 Trademark infringement.
 Counterfeit goods.

 With video recognition, you'll find all the videos that include your logo, even the fake ones.